oracle-livelabs/database-maa/zdm-physical-offline/prepare-source-db/prepare-source-db.md

 4. Check the compatible parameter on source database.

-   In this livelab compatible parameter on both source and target database have already been set to 19.0.0 , so no action is required.

-   However in case you have provisioned source and target database using any other method not used in this lab , then use the below procedure.

    Execute **show parameter compatible** on source and target database and ensure they are set to same value.

-   If you find that compatible parameter on target database can't be modified since it is already on the maximum possible value then you can change the compatible parameter in source database.

    Please note that changing compatible parameter can't be reversed unlesss you restore the entire database backup, so plan accordingly for your production source databases.